Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 This is the same scheme the Sounding Software shows next to the ground-check steps.

 LED meaning during **normal operation**:
 * **Solid green** - all OK, a GPS fix is held and there are no warnings.
-Ready to launch!
+Ready, or flying normally.
-* **Solid orange** - all OK, but no GPS fix yet, wait for GPS fix...
+* **Solid orange** - running OK but no GPS fix yet.
-* **Solid red** - an error is active (sensor-boom fault, RPM411 fault, calibration error, OIF411 (if present) error or battery warning).
-Check the serial log / Ground Control for detailed information.
+* **Solid red** - an error is active (sensor-boom fault, RPM411 fault, calibration error or battery warning).
+Check the serial log / Ground Control.
 * **Off** - LEDs disabled, or the sonde climbed above the auto-disable altitude.

 LED meaning during **start-up and calibration**: